Mohamed M. Farid: Syndication

 He was a member of the Investment and Finance Committees of the General Syndicate of Engineers from 2014 to 2016.

 Representative work

-He was appointed to the Egyptian Senate by decision of President of Egypt Abdel Fattah el-Sisi on 16 October 2020.
+Farid was appointed to the Egyptian Senate by decision of President of Egypt Abdel Fattah el-Sisi on 16 October 2020.
 He took the oath of office for Senate membership on Sunday, 18 October 2020.

+He was elected as a member of the Egyptian House of Representatives through the National List for Egypt, representing the Reform and Development Party, for the 2026–2031 parliamentary term.

+On 14 October 2025, he was elected Secretary of the Human Rights Committee in the House of Representatives.